dranidis/learning-git/README.md

 # Learning git

-The purpose of this file is ...
+The purpose of this file is ... to learn git!